 Your goods may be subject to restrictions.
-It is your responsibility to comply with import and export regulations and restrictions (e.g., quarantine, pharmaceutical, etc.), and to determine what documents (e.g., commercial invoice, certificate of origin, health certificate, license, authorization for goods subject to quarantine such as plant, animal, or food products, etc.), if any are required in the destination country.
-Check the country listings at http://pe.usps.gov/, as well as the UPU List of Prohibited Items available at http://www.upu.int/customs/en/country_list_en.pdf.
+It is your responsibility to comply with import and export regulations and restrictions (e.g., quarantine, pharmaceutical, etc.), and to determine what documents (e.g., commercial invoice, certificate of origin, health certificate, license, authorization for goods subject to quarantine such as plant, animal, or food products, etc.), if any, are required in the destination country.
+Check the country listings at pe.usps.com/text/imm/immctry.htm, as well as the UPU List of Prohibited Items available at www.upu.int/customs/en/country_list_en.pdf.

-FROM (Sender information) and TO (Addressee information) sections: The sender's and addressee's full name and full address must be entered in the blocks provided on the 2976-A. Incomplete names (e.g., initials) or incomplete address entries on the 2976-A may result in delayed handling by Customs and/or the delivery office.
+FROM (Sender information) and TO (Addressee information) sections: Enter both the sender's and addressee's full name and full address in the blocks provided.
+Incomplete names (e.g., initials) or incomplete address entries may result in delayed handling by Customs and/or the delivery office.
+Provide the telephone/fax number or email address of the sender, as such information will facilitate customs clearance and delivery.

 Block 1: Enter a detailed description of each article - e.g., "men's cotton shirts."
-General descriptions - e.g., "samples", "food products" or "toiletries" - are not permitted.
-If there is insufficient space on the form to list all articles, use additional form(s) as needed.
-Indicate on the first form (to the right of the barcode) the following: "Additional forms enclosed".
-Important: Obliterate the tracking number and barcode on subsequent form(s) and place all the form(s) into PS Form 2976-E (plastic envelope).
+General descriptions - e.g., "samples," "food products," or "toiletries" - are not acceptable.
+If there is insufficient space on the form to list all articles, use additional forms as needed.
+Indicate on the first form (to the right of the barcode) the following: "Additional forms enclosed."
+Important: Obliterate the tracking number and barcode on subsequent forms and place all the forms into PS Form 2976-E (plastic envelope).

-Block 2 - Block 4: Enter the quantity, net weight (in pounds and ounces) and value (in U.S. dollars) of each article.
+Blocks 2-4: Enter the quantity, net weight (in pounds and ounces), and value (in U.S. dollars) of each article